 Cost, weight, and maintenance issues dog American’s espresso coffee machines

-In the late 1980s, Northwest Airlines famously saved a motza by cutting limes into 16 pieces quite than 10.
+In the late 1980s, Northwest Airlines famously saved a motza by cutting limes into 16 pieces rather than 10.
 First class passengers found the lime wedges flavoring their drinks that bit smaller.
 Or did they even notice?
 Around the same time, American Airlines saved around US$40,000 annually by shrinking everyone’s salad by a single olive.

 Regardless, American Airlines’ decision has upset quite a few of its average first class passengers.
 Now, like everyone else, it’s brewed coffee on their next American Airlines flight.
 Love.